Nebraska Hummingbirds: 8 Awesome Documented Species

 Species: S. calliope

-They breed in the north from southern Alaska and most travel all the way south to winter in Mexico, therefore making them extremely rare in Nebraska.
+They breed in the north from southern Alaska and most travel all the way south to winter in Mexico, therefore making them extremely rare vagrant hummingbirds to Nebraska.

 Adult Male Calliope Hummingbird